inspiredlabs/rvo.lt/site/content/post/what-is-fairtech.md

 Today, Nations, Governments and Corporations are asking, how do we approach decarbonisation?

 At **PeR** we have made decarbonisation a reality for our community.
-For over 10 years, we have become conscious of loose measures to help measure progress.
+For over 10 years, we have become conscious of loose measures to help track our progress.

 ### What is FAIRtech?